 Parents and carers are always welcome to contact the Head of Careers, Simon Bennett: firstname.lastname@example.org or Careers Leader, Pam Williams email@example.com to seek advice and ask any questions they might have regarding careers pathways.
 They can be contacted on the school phone number 0207 221 3454.

-The School will assess the impact of its careers programmes on students by completing an annual student survey and analysing destinations data in line with activities that they have taken part in at school.
-In addition, the views of students and parents will be surveyed after key events e.g. the Careers Assembly, Careers Week.
+The School will assess the impact of its careers programmes on students by completing an annual young people survey and analysing destinations data in line with activities that they have taken part in at school.
+In addition, the views of young people and parents will be surveyed after key events e.g. the Careers Assembly, Careers Week.

 National Careers Service – a comprehensive careers website with job profiles, outlining: the skills required, main tasks, pay levels and career prospects for hundreds of different jobs.
 In addition, valuable guidance on the different stages involved in getting a job.